YoYoGames/GMEXT-GOG/README.md

 ## Requirements

-In order to compile for Windows/macOS you are required to [download the EpicOnlineSerives SDK v1.150](https://devportal.gog.com/welcome) and place it inside `source/GOG_sdk/`
+In order to compile for Windows/macOS you are required to [download the GOG Galaxy SDK v1.150](https://devportal.gog.com/welcome) and place it inside `source/GOG_sdk/`

 ## Documentation